 Fitbit Alta HR price and release date

 Around sale periods, it may drop even further too.
-OK, no, it’s not exactly Apple Watch levels of wallet abuse, but for what’s still essentially a glorified pedometer, it’s a sizable chunk of change.
+OK, no, it’s not exactly Apple Watch 3 levels of wallet abuse, but for what’s still essentially a glorified pedometer, it’s a sizeable chunk of change.

-Drop the HR skills, and you’ll be able to pick up a rival tracker with the same level of activity tracking abilities for much less, such as the Fitbit Alta for $130 / £100 / AU$149.95 or other alternatives like the Garmin Vivofit 4 have cost around $79.99 / £69.99 / AU$159.
+If you can live without the HR skills, you can pick up a rival with the same level of activity tracking for much less, such as the Fitbit Alta for $130 / £100 / AU$149.95 or other alternatives like the Garmin Vivofit 4 have cost around $79.99 / £69.99 / AU$159.

-The extra expense of the Alta HR is sure to deter many, but is it worth it?
-We’ve been living with the Fitbit Alta HR to find out if its actually good value for the extra coin.
+The extra expense of the Alta HR might deter many, but before you dismiss it based on price alone, we’ve been living with the Fitbit Alta HR to find out if its actually good value for the extra coin.

 - Sleek 15mm body